Nargren/Blockd/README.md

 Blockd
 ======

-Block-d is a script package that can block websites of your choice on the network level.
+Block-d is a script that can block websites of your choice on the network level.
 It looks for specific words going through your network interface and if it finds the word, a reset packet is sent and the connection is terminated.

 Virtually countless websites can be blocked at the same time, it is likely that only your CPU's capacity is the real limit.